 Counties/Cities with Ban the Box Restrictions Is a Conditional Offer Required to Inquire about Criminal History?
 Is a Conditional Offer Required to Perform a Background Check?
 Are Inquiries and/or Background Checks Permissible Prior to a Conditional Offer Being Made?
-Preemption and/or Other Notable Nuance New York City, NY Employers Covered: Employers with at least four employees Law Number: 2015/063 Yes Yes No The Fair Chance Act does not apply to any criminal history inquiries or adverse actions taken by an employer pursuant to any state, federal or local law that requires criminal background checks for employment purposes or bars employment based on criminal history.
+Preemption and/or Other Notable Nuance New York City, NY Employers Covered: Employers with at least four employees Law Number: 2015/063 NYC Fair Chance Amendment Effective July 29,2021 Yes Yes No The Fair Chance Act does not apply to any criminal history inquiries or adverse actions taken by an employer pursuant to any state, federal or local law that requires criminal background checks for employment purposes or bars employment based on criminal history.
 NOTE: Specific information pertaining to the disqualifying criminal history must be included in the pre-adverse and adverse notification letters.
 A NYC Form Analysis must be included with the pre-adverse notification letter.
-Philadelphia, PA Employers Covered: All employers Amended Chapter 9- 3500 of The Philadelphia Code - Fair Criminal Record Screening Standards Yes ("conditional offer of employment" means an offer by an employer to hire an applicant, which may be withdrawn only if the employer subsequently determines that the applicant (i) has a convictionrecord which, based on an individualized assessment, would reasonably lead an employer to conclude that the applicant would pose an unacceptable risk in the position applied for; or (ii) does not meet other legal or physical requirements of the job) Yes No The Ordinance's restrictions may not apply when employers are mandated by state or federallaw to consider certain criminal histories of applicants.
-However, even wheresuch mandates exist, most employers will be able to comply with both Ban the Box and the state or federal law by waiting until after the first interview to make criminal history inquiries; unless the state or federal law specifically requires that the inquiry be made on the employment application or during the first interview, employers are required to comply with Ban the Box.
-NOTE: Specific information pertaining to the disqualifying criminal history must be included in the pre-adverse and adverse notification letters.
+NYC Fair Chance Amendment: Employers should conduct two separate screenings: everything else possible and then criminal (including MVR records).
+The "everything other than criminal" should be done before a conditional offer of employment.
+Consider removing criminal history questions for applicants in NYC or revising the timing or substance of those questions to the extent they are built in your candidate entry ordering system, as this could be a violation of the law if the questions are posed prior to all other information being considered There are some exceptions for some positions in legally mandated checks in regulated industries Employers whose background check vendor can only produce one report with both criminal and non-criminal information, or who otherwise face a substantial impediment to conducting two separate background checks. must establish a system to internally segregate criminal history information to ensure that it is available to decision makers only after a conditional offer has been made.

+Philadelphia, PA Yes ("conditional Yes No The Ordinance's restrictions may not apply

+• • offer of when employers are mandated by state or

+Employers employment" federal law to consider certain criminal histories

+Covered: All means an offer by of applicants.

+employers an employer to

+1 5 hire an applicant, However, even where such mandates exist,

+Amended Chapter 9- which may be most employers will be able to comply with

+3500 of The withdrawn only if both Ban the Box and the state or federal law

+Philadelphia Code - the employer by waiting until after the first interview to

+Fair Criminal Record subsequently make criminal history inquiries; unless the

+Screening Standards determines that state or federal law specifically requires

+the applicant that the inquiry be made on the

+and approxime employment application or during the first

+(i) has a interview, employers are required to

+conviction comply with Ban the Box.

+record which,

+based on an NOTE:Specificinformation pertainingto

+individualized the disqualifying criminal history must be

+assessment, included in the pre-adverse and adverse

+would reasonably notification letters.

+lead an employer

+to conclude that

+the applicant

+would pose an

+unacceptable risk

+in the position

+applied for; or

+· · · · · · · · · · · · · · · · · · ·

+(ii) does notmeet

+other legal or

+physical

+requirements of

+the job)

+)00) 1 1